THE BIRTH OF MABÏ

 To represent a mix of cultures in a bottle.
 Mixed ethnicities and cultures are part of MABÏ’s founder's DNA.
 She wanted to translate that into MABÏ’s line of flavors using mauby bark from the Caribbean, green tea, hibiscus flowers and luo han guo or monk fruit from Asia, and rooibos from South Africa.

 To turn a traditional drink into a more elevated, complex, and healthier version.
 Unlike traditional mabí, MABÏ is not fermented.
 Instead, it is brewed at very specific times and temperatures that allow each spice and herb to blend harmoniously.
 We’ve created more complex flavors by testing different herbs, flowers and spices that hook to your taste buds and create a dance in your mouth.
 You will experience pleasant bitterness and sweetness, as well as earthy, floral, and thirst-quenching flavors in your palate.
 Lastly, because of the bitterness of the mauby bark, traditional mabí requires a high concentration of sugar that blocks out the benefits of the bark.
-We opted to use monk fruit sweetener, a natural, zero-calorie sweetener with antioxidants.
+We created the first sugar-free mauby drink, and opted to use monk fruit sweetener, a natural, zero-calorie sweetener with antioxidants.